Chapter Fifty Nine - Pompous

 "The name is pronounced as the second

-I signed it; Dr. Douglas Hooper, (adding my alphabet soup at the end).
+I signed it; Dr. Douglas Hooker, (adding my alphabet soup at the end).

 I assume this was after someone who could read recognised my name as the

 'technical adviser' in the last movie Laker had made; Passing Perfect, (my claim to fame).